After deploying Snagit to a user base, when a user runs Snagit for the first time (or maybe every time), Snagit attempts to repair itself.

-There is a known issue where self repair can be triggered after installing the Window 10 Creators Update.
-See here for details.
+There is a known issue where self-repair can be triggered after installing the Window 10 Creators Update.
+This article will guide you in repairing Snagit.

-There is a bug in Snagit 13.0.0 -> 13.1.0 that will trigger the self repair.
-This specific bug is fixed in Snagit 13.1.1 and later.
-This can occur if shortcut is created on the Desktop when creating the transform (MST) file for deployment.
-The current workaround is to select to not create a Desktop shortcut when creating the transform file.
+There is a known issue in Snagit 13.0.0-13.1.0 that triggers the self-repair.
+This occurs when a shortcut is created on the Desktop when creating the transform (MST) file for deployment.
+The best workaround is to deselect Create shortcuts on Desktop in the deployment tool when creating the MST file.

-The most common cause for this behavior is when Snagit is being deployed under a SYSTEM account (or an administrator account through whichever deployment solution is being used).
-Therefore the registry keys that are placed in the registry under HKEY_CURRENT_USER for Snagit are being created for the account that the software was deployed with, rather than the logged in user account.
+The common cause for this behavior is when Snagit is being deployed under a SYSTEM account (or an administrator account through whichever deployment solution is being used).
+Therefore, the registry keys that are placed in the registry under HKEY_CURRENT_USER in Snagit are being created for the account that the software was deployed with, rather than the logged in user account.
 So, when a normal user logs in and attempts to launch Snagit, Snagit will trigger an auto-repair for the missing resources.

 Another possible cause for this behavior is if the HKEY_CURRENT_USER hive is deleted every time a user logs out of a machine.
 If a user logs into a machine, and the necessary resources under HKEY_CURRENT_USER\Software\TechSmith\SnagIt\12\ do not exist, the auto-repair will be triggered.

-If the source is no longer accessible to the user (the source being the MSI that was used to deploy Snagit), then a prompt similar to the one below may be presented.
+If the source is no longer accessible to the user (the source being the MSI that was used to deploy Snagit), then this prompt will appear:

 What can I do to prevent this?